nyg/maven-basics/README.md

   xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 https://maven.apache.org/xsd/maven-4.0.0.xsd">
 </project>
 ```
 The XML prolog has been added for good measure but it is optional in XML 1.0.
-For more information on the attributes of the project tag, check https://stackoverflow.com/q/34202967.
+For more information on the attributes of the project tag, read: https://stackoverflow.com/q/34202967.

 The above XML is technically valid, however, in order to run any Maven command, the following tags are required: `modelVersion`, `groupId`, `artifactId`, `version`.